qwopqwop200/GPTQ-for-LLaMa/README.md

 ## New Features
 **Changed to use only pytorch instead of the current cuda kernel.
 It has no impact on memory usage.
-There is a slowdown below 128 length(If you use Transformers' use_cache, seq_len is effectively close to 1.), but much faster at 128 and above.**
+There is a slowdown below 128 length(If you use Transformers' use_cache, length is effectively close to 1.), but much faster at 128 and above.**

 Changed to support new features proposed by [GPTQ](https://github.com/IST-DASLab/gptq#new-features).